Doogiemuc/liquido-vue-frontend/README.md

 # liquido-vue-frontend

-> Frontend for my liquid democracy app writtn with Vue.js
+> Frontend for my liquid democracy app written with Vue 2.0

-This is my playground for learning [Vue](https://vuejs.org).
-Meanwhile this grew to a medium sized "single page application" (SPA) with quite some nice features
+See [liquido-backend-spring](https://github.com/Doogiemuc/liquido-backend-spring) for the backend implementation.

-Currently it uses VueJS 1.0   I am eventually plannign to upgrade to VueJS 2.0 soon.
-That will be a larger upgrade.
+This is my playground for learning the client side Java script framework [Vue 2.0](https://vuejs.org).
+Meanwhile this grew to a medium sized "single page application" (SPA) with quite some nice features.

 # Liquido Architecture